 - Weakness

-Typically, dogs only experience these more minor side effects during the first day or two of starting the medication.
+Typically, dogs only experience these minor side effects during the first day or two of starting the medication.
 However, if they persist or worsen, please contact your veterinarian immediately.

 Some dogs can be allergic to Trilostane.
 Signs of an allergic reaction include swelling of the face, difficulty breathing, or itching.
 If this happens, please call your veterinarian immediately and do not give any more Trilostane.